AnnapaolaG/WL2Vec/README.md

 5. **Future Work**
    - Explore analogical proportions to identify meaningful semantic relations
-   - Experiment with preprocessing and design choices, such as adding n-grams and adjust dimensionality reduction
+   - Experiment with preprocessing and design choices, such as adding n-grams and adjusting dimensionality reduction
    - Compare co-occurrence embeddings with neural embeddings (e.g., Word2Vec)

 ---